World Plants Logo

 Cultivation

 Prefers warm, humid climates and grows well on acidic soils.
 It thrives when the soil drains well.
 It is a shade plant that grows in the shade of a large tree that provides protection for new leaves in summer.
-Therefore, it should be given sufficient sunlight in the rainy season, shaded and cooled in summer, and when the temperature in winter has dropped to the point where it is difficult to grow, it needs to be provided with cold-proof equipment.
+Therefore, it should be given sufficient sunlight in the rainy season, shaded and cooled in summer.
+When the temperature in winter has dropped to the point where it is difficult to grow, it needs to be provided with cold-proof equipment.

 Shape